bpmn-os/bpmnos-engine/docs/md/logic/token_flow_logic_subprocesses.md

 When the event occurs the token state is updated to  @ref BPMNOS::Execution::Token::State::ENTERED "ENTERED".

 ## ENTERED

-Upon entry, the @ref BPMNOS::Model::ExtensionElements::operators "operators" are applied to update the @ref BPMNOS::Execution::Token::status "status" of the (ad-hoc) subprocess token.
+Upon entry, the initial assignment of @ref BPMNOS::Model::Attribute "attributes" are conducted in the order of attribute definitions.
 Then, feasibility of the @ref BPMNOS::Execution::Token::status "token status" is validated.
 If any of the @ref BPMNOS::Model::ExtensionElements::restrictions "restrictions" is violated,  the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::FAILED "FAILED".
 Otherwise,